 cover painting by Serge Bennathan and available at Morrow.

-COVID UPDATE: Due to new BC Health regulations, Morrow, the physical space will be closed to the general public until further notice.
+COVID PROTOCOLS : In compliance with BC health regulations, Morrow, the physical space is open to guests who provide proof that they have been twice vaccinated.
+For shop and gallery visits, we are limiting guests to 2 people/households at a time.
+Visits are by appointment only as this allows us to ensure ample time for disinfecting and ventilation.
 We are happy to do by appointment shopping, curbside pickups, deliveries, and to post within Canada.
 As well, to do zoom or by phone browsing tours.

 Aura Paintings by Dance Artist Oksana Augustine

-Saturdays from Aug 8 – 29, Oksana is in residence at Morrow, painting people’s auras.
-By appointment at 11am / 1pm/ 3pm.
-Link to examples here Oksana’s Aura Paintings.
-Sliding scale and by appointment: $60 – $100.
+Link to examples here of Oksana’s Aura Paintings.
+Sliding scale and by zoom appointment: $60 – $100.

 Paintings by Dance Artist Jess Wilkie